-You may also be able to negotiate other concessions from the seller in a buyer’s market.
+You may also be able to negotiate other concessions and contingencies from the seller in a buyer’s market.
 These can include things like offering less earnest money, letting you choose the closing date, paying some of your closing costs, making repairs to the home, or including in the sale items like outdoor furniture, a snow blower, or a lawn mower.

 If you are trying to sell a house in a buyer’s market, then you many need to make these kinds of concessions to close the sale on your home.